 Why might you share my personal data with third parties?

-We will share your personal data with third parties where we are required by law, where it is necessary to administer the relationship between us or where we have another legitimate interest in doing so.
+6.2 We will share your personal data with third parties where we are required by law, where it is necessary to administer the relationship between us or where we have another legitimate interest in doing so.
 This may include sharing your personal data with a regulator or to otherwise comply with the law.

 Which third-party service providers process my personal data?

-All of our third-party service providers are required to take commercially reasonable and appropriate security measures to protect your personal data.
+6.4 All of our third-party service providers are required to take commercially reasonable and appropriate security measures to protect your personal data.
 We only permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.

 What about other third parties?

-We may share your personal data with other third parties, for example in the context of the possible sale or restructuring of the business.
+6.5 We may share your personal data with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal data with a regulator or to otherwise comply with the law.

-If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of business or the terms applicable to the use of our website, and other agreements; or to protect the rights, property, or safety of Morris Lane, our customers, or others
+6.7 If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of business or the terms applicable to the use of our website, and other agreements; or to protect the rights, property, or safety of Morris Lane, our customers, or others.

-We will not transfer the personal data we collect about you outside of the EEA.
+7.1 We will not transfer the personal data we collect about you outside of the UK.

-9 DATA SECURITY
+8 DATA SECURITY

-We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+8.1 We have put in place commercially reasonable and appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instruction and they are subject to a duty of confidentiality.

-We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.
+8.2 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-10 RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION
+9 RIGHTS OF ACCESS, CORRECTION, ERASURE, AND RESTRICTION

 Your duty to inform us of changes

-It is important that the personal data we hold about you is accurate and current.
+9.1 It is important that the personal data we hold about you is accurate and current.
 Should your personal information change, please notify us of any changes of which we need to be made aware by contacting us, using the contact details below.

 Your rights in connection with personal data

-Under certain circumstances, by law you have the right to:
+9.2 Under certain circumstances, by law you have the right to:

 - Request access to your personal data.
-This enables you to receive details of the personal data we hold about you and to check that we are processing it lawfully
+This enables you to receive details of the personal data we hold about you and to check that we are processing it lawfully;

 - Request erasure of your personal data.
 This enables you to ask us to delete or remove personal data where there is no good reason for us continuing to process it.
-You also have the right to ask us to delete or remove your personal data where you have exercised your right to object to processing (see below)
+You also have the right to ask us to delete or remove your personal data where you have exercised your right to object to processing (see below);

 - Object to processing of your personal data where we are relying on a legitimate interest (or those of a third party) and there is something about your particular situation which makes you want to object to processing on this basis.
-You also have the right to object where we are processing your personal information for direct marketing purposes
+You also have the right to object where we are processing your personal information for direct marketing purposes;

 - Request the restriction of processing of your personal data.
-This enables you to ask us to suspend the processing of personal data about you, for example if you want us to establish its accuracy or the reason for processing it
+This enables you to ask us to suspend the processing of personal data about you, for example if you want us to establish its accuracy or the reason for processing it;

-- Request the transfer of your personal data to you or another data controller if the processing is based on consent, carried out by automated means and this is technically feasible
+- Request the transfer of your personal data to you or another data controller if the processing is based on consent, carried out by automated means and this is technically feasible;

-- Request correction of the personal data that we hold about you
+- Request correction of the personal data that we hold about you.

-If you want to exercise any of the above rights, please email our DPPC.
+9.3 If you want to exercise any of the above rights, please email our DPPC.

-You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
-However, we may charge a reasonable fee for the administrative costs of complying with the request if your request for access is clearly unfounded or excessive.
+9.4 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
+However, we may charge a reasonable fee for the administrative costs of complying with the request if your request for access is manifestly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

-We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
+9.5 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal information is not disclosed to any person who has no right to receive it.

-11 RIGHT TO WITHDRAW CONSENT
+10 RIGHT TO WITHDRAW CONSENT

-In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal data for a specific purpose (for example, in relation to direct marketing that you have indicated you would like to receive from us), you have the right to withdraw your consent for that specific processing at any time.
+10.1 In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal data for a specific purpose (for example, in relation to direct marketing that you have indicated you would like to receive from us), you have the right to withdraw your consent for that specific processing at any time.
 To withdraw your consent, please contact our DPPC.

-Once we have received notification that you have withdrawn your consent, we will no longer process your personal information (personal data) for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.
+10.2 Once we have received notification that you have withdrawn your consent, we will no longer process your personal information (personal data) for the purpose or purposes you originally agreed to, unless we have another legitimate basis for doing so in law.

-13 CHANGES TO THIS NOTICE
+12 CHANGES TO THIS NOTICE

-Any changes we may make to our Notice in the future will be updated on our website at: www.morrislane.co.uk
+12.1 Any changes we may make to our Notice in the future will be updated on our website at: www.morrislane.co.uk/

-This Notice was last updated on 14 May 2018.
+12.2 This Notice was last updated on 17 May 2021.

-14 CONTACT US
+13 CONTACT US

-If you have any questions regarding this Notice or if you would like to speak to us about the manner in which we process your personal data, please contact our DPPC Malcolm Baker via email at firstname.lastname@example.org or by telephone on 01202 715950.
+13.1 If you have any questions regarding this Notice or if you would like to speak to us about the manner in which we process your personal data, please contact our DPPC Malcolm Baker via email at firstname.lastname@example.org or by telephone on 01202 715950.

-You also have the right to make a complaint to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues, at any time.
+13.2 You also have the right to make a complaint to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues, at any time.
 The ICO’s contact details are as follows: